JarbasAl/LILACS/lilacs/blog/4-LILACS-context.md

 Each context object returns mutated data, and optionally some bias to influence the final decision

+Ignore the bias for now, im calling emotions from now on!

     def execute(self, data=None):
         for change in self.accuracy_changes:
             data, emotions = change.execute(data)